 For TLC Kavita reads literary and commercial fiction

-For TLC, Fran reads sci-fi and fantasy
+For TLC, Fran reads sci-fi, dystopia, non-fiction and literary fiction

 Matthew Branton is the author of four novels, The Love Parade, The House of Whacks, Coast and The Hired Gun, all published in the UK by Bloomsbury and translated into Japanese and Russian overseas.
 He was involved in the controversial New Puritans project (Fourth Estate, 2000) and his fifth novel was recently published in a groundbreaking online venture with the Independent on Sunday, for whom Matthew also reviews regularly.
 He has lectured in creative writing as far afield as the University of Hawaii, and has worked with The Literary Consultancy for several years.

 For TLC Matthew reads literary and commercial fiction (historical, crime, thriller) and non-fiction (humour, guides, self-help, biography)